 Celery seed powder is often utilized to make a popular cooking seasoning known as celery salt.

-Usually this is a mixture of salt (preferably sea salt) and ground celery seed in a 2:1 or 1:1 ratio.
+Usually this is a mixture of salt (preferably sea salt or pink salt) and ground celery seed in a 2:1 or 1:1 ratio.
 Because celery seed has naturally occurring nitrites it works perfect with salt for curing and marinating foods.

-Some of you may be familiar with celery salt in the common cocktail known as a Bloody Mary but it's also used in brines when pickling and fermenting veggies for sauerkraut.
+Some of you may be familiar with celery salt in the common cocktail known as a Bloody Mary but it's also used in brines when pickling and fermenting veggies like sauerkraut.

 Other major active components of celery seeds come from their essential oils.
 The primary ones include LIMONENE and SELINENE. (*)